hoanphungt/five-in-a-row/README.md

 4. **Restart**: After a win is announced, click on the board to reset the game.

-5. **Quit**: Close the window to see the total wins for each player.
+5. **Finish**: The first player to reach 3 wins will win the match and the game is finished.

 ### How to Run